Ada-Developers-Academy/core-unit-2/deployment/deploying-to-heroku.md

 ## Push Code to the Heroku Remote

-We should send our project code base to our `heroku` remote.
+We should send our project codebase to our `heroku` remote.

-This command will push our project's git history to a remote named `heroku`.
+This command will push our project's Git history to a remote named `heroku`.
 It will push the default `main` branch to Heroku.

 ```bash
 $ git push heroku main
 ```

-Every time we want to push our git history to our Heroku app, we will need to push to the `heroku` remote.
+Every time we want to push our Git history to our Heroku app, we will need to push to the `heroku` remote.

+### !callout-info

+## Pushing to Heroku Still Ignores Files

+Since we are using Git to send our code to Heroku, this means any files listed in our `.gitignore` will _not_ be sent, including our `.env` file.
+This means our environment variables, which include our connection strings, will not be sent to Heroku!
+We'll see how to tell our app where to find our database later in this lesson.

+### !end-callout

 ## Create a Database in Heroku

-Now that we've created our Heroku app for the first time, we need to tell the app that we're interested in adding a postgres database to our deployed Heroku app.
+Now that we've created our Heroku app for the first time, we need to tell the app that we're interested in adding a Postgres database to our deployed Heroku app.

-This command uses the Heroku CLI to add a postgres database to the app.
+This command uses the Heroku CLI to add a Postgres database to the app.

 ```bash
 $ heroku addons:create heroku-postgresql:hobby-dev